 We are constantly exposed to some or the other risk.
 Be it while travelling or while playing or while cooking or even while sitting idle.

 While travelling we are exposed to the risk of accidents.
 If you move on a bicycle, there is a risk that another vehicle can hit you.
-Moving in a car has a risk of accident due to overspeeding, bursting of tyre or failing of the brakes.
+Moving in a car has a risk of accident due to over-speeding, bursting of tire or failing of the brakes.
 While flying in a plane, we are exposed to the risk of crash due to technical glitch or bad weather.

 When we play or do any physical activity we are prone to an injury.
 We have seen Marathoners dying of heart fail.
 We have seen trekkers getting permanent injuries.